Season 1, Episode 48

 Vanessa Lapointe:

 That’s the key.
 And that’s going to, so that’ll bring us back to the mountain at the end of this conversation.
 So the child’s having a meltdown.
 You don’t have to make it stop.
 You’re not here in the service of all the people in the store.
-You are on this planet in that moment in the service of your child.
+You are on this planet at that moment in the service of your child.
 And so you get to hear your child, you get to hang onto yourself.
 We’ll come back to that and hear your child.
 You’re so hard when you get a no. Yes, shut up.
-Stop talking to me that way when they’re five or six, they me say that to you.
+Stop talking to me that way when they’re five or six, they say that to you.
 You can say, yeah, you really hate it when mommy says those words to you.
 It’s okay if you want to be mad right now, if I were you, I would be mad too.
 So you’re making space for it.

 There’s no resistance to it.
 And then as a grownup, you might think to yourself, you know what?
 I don’t know that maybe your child’s reaching for things on the shelves now and starting to throw and whatever which kids can do.
 So maybe that’s happening.
 Or maybe you think to yourself, you have a very sensitive child and you know that after the fact your child’s going to be horrified that they had this public meltdown, which by about age four or five, they can start to be sensitive to those kinds of things.
 And so you might think to yourself, you know what?
 We’re not going to stay here and do this.
-I’m going to scoop my kid out legs and arms flying and I’m going to make our way out to the parking lot in the car, wherever, not as a consequence, but as a way of safe keeping my child who’s really having a hard time right now.
+I’m going to scoop my kid out, legs and arms flying and I’m going to make our way out to the parking lot in the car, wherever, not as a consequence, but as a way of keeping my child who’s really having a hard time right now safe.
 And the whole time they’re going to be saying, I want the toy.
 And you’re going to be saying you want the toy.
 And the answer is no. We’re not saying Mommy’s already spent a whole bunch of money on toys for you this month.
 And so well, we’re not doing that because that’s trying to jump into logic and problem solving.
 We’re sitting with the

 Lorne Brown: